minutetominute/hueswap.online/README.md

 Hueswap hacks directly into a GIF's color table and lets you change the color values, leaving everything else unchanged.
 The arrangement of the pixels remains the same — only the colors change.

 ## Who is responsible for this?
-Hueswap was developed by Jose Garza and Benjamin Berg, based on a concept by Benjamin Berg.
+Hueswap was developed by Jos&#233; Garza and Benjamin Berg, based on a concept by Benjamin Berg.

 _* It is possible to create a GIF that has no color table (or more than one), but quite rare._